-You want to have control over your birth control.
-And understanding how much your choice of pill, diaphragm, sponge, patch or condom will set you back, allows you to find the contraceptive method that’s right for you.
+If you are reading this, you want to have more control over your birth control.
+Understanding how much your choice of pill, diaphragm, sponge, patch or condom will set you back, will help you to find the contraceptive method that’s right for you.
 Let’s take a closer look.

-The cost of contraceptives varies widely depending on your choice of method and location.
-For example, the contraceptive pill can cost between $25- $100 per month, whilst an intrauterine device starts at around $1,000.
-Online prescription services make accessing birth control easy and costs start at $27 for the pill.
+The cost of contraceptives varies widely depending on your choice of birth control method.
+For example, the contraceptive pill can cost between $25- $100 per month or less, while an intrauterine device starts at around $1,000.
+Online prescription services make accessing birth control easy and costs start as low as $27 for a 3 month supply.
 If you have insurance, you can access most types of birth control free of charge depending on the state you live in.
 But if you don’t have insurance, fear not!
 You’ve got lots of options.

 So how do you choose the birth control that’s right for you?

 Birth control pills are popular hormonal pills taken orally to prevent pregnancy.
-They act by thickening the cervical mucus membrane to block sperm and signal the ovaries to stop releasing an egg every month.
-Occasionally, the pill may be taken to regulate period flow.
+They act by thickening the cervical mucus membrane to block sperm and signal the ovaries to stop releasing an egg every month, inhibiting ovulation.
+Occasionally, the pill may be taken to regulate period flow rather than to prevent pregnancy, or for both reasons.
 There are two main types – the combined pill containing estrogen and progesterone, and the mini pill which contains just progesterone.
 The pill is 99% reliable in preventing pregnancy.
 “However when it comes to real-life effectiveness, the pill is about 91% effective,” says Donnica Moore, president at Sapphire Women’s Health in Chester, New Jersey.
-“This means that 9 out of 100 pill users will get pregnant each year largely because it’s tricky to remember to take a pill every single day.”
+“This means that 9 out of 100 pill users will get pregnant each year, largely because they wont remember to take a pill every single day.”

 It’s important to remember that the pill does not protect against sexually transmitted diseases.

 Online pharmacy services tend to be a cheaper alternative to physical store locations.
 They are simple to use as well.
 Just begin a confidential online consultation and receive the pill shipped for free.
-Your consultant will advise you on the best pill in terms of hormone ingredients.
+Your consultant will advise you on ehat may be the best pill for you.

 The vaginal ring is an effective and low-cost alternative to the pill.
 The small plastic ring releases hormones into the bloodstream that, when inserted into the vagina, prevent pregnancy in a similar manner to the contraceptive pill.
 Effectiveness is similar to the contraceptive pill at 99%.
 One vaginal ring lasts for one month after which it will need to be replaced with a new one.